-\begin{remark} Note that if $W$ is not a log point, the diagram \eqref{conecomplexdiagram} still exists, but the fibres of $\Sigma(\pi)$ may not be the expected ones.
-In particular, if $\bar w$ is a geometric point of $W$, there is a functorial diagram
+\begin{remark} Note that if $S$ is not a log point, the diagram \eqref{conecomplexdiagram} still exists, but the fibres of $\Sigma(\pi)$ may not be the expected ones.
+In particular, if $\bar s$ is a geometric point of $S$, there is a functorial diagram

-but this diagram need not be Cartesian.
-This might reflect monodromy in the family $W$.
-For example, it is easy to imagine a situation where $C_{\bar w}$ has two irreducible components and two nodes for every geometric point $\bar w$, but the nodal locus of $C\rightarrow W$ is irreducible, as there is monodromy interchanging the two nodes.
-Then a fibre of $\Sigma(C)\rightarrow \Sigma(W)$ may consist of two vertices joined by a single edge, while a fibre of $\Sigma(C_{\bar w})\rightarrow \Sigma(\bar w)$ will have two vertices joined by two edges.
-Similarly, there may be monodromy interchanging irreducible components, hence a fibre of $\Sigma(C)\rightarrow\Sigma(W)$ may have fewer vertices than $C_{\bar w}$ has irreducible components.\footnote{In \cite{CaChUW}, Chan, Cavalieri, Ulirsch and Wise redefine moduli of tropical curves as stacks, so this issue is resolved.} \end{remark}
+but this diagram need not be Cartesian due to monodromy in the family $S$.
+For example, it is easy to imagine a situation where $C_{\bar s}$ has two irreducible components and two nodes for every geometric point $\bar s$, but the nodal locus of $C\arr S$ is irreducible, as there is monodromy interchanging the two nodes.
+Then a fibre of $\Sigma(C)\arr \Sigma(S)$ may consist of two vertices joined by a single edge, while a fibre of $\Sigma(C_{\bar s})\arr \Sigma(\bar s)$ will have two vertices joined by two edges.
+Similarly, there may be monodromy interchanging irreducible components, hence a fibre of $\Sigma(C)\arr\Sigma(S)$ may have fewer vertices than $C_{\bar w}$ has irreducible components.
+This issue can be resolved by redefining moduli of tropical curves as stacks, following \cite{CaChUW}. \end{remark}